AfonsoG6/A28-CT/readme.md

 1. Create a new Ubuntu (64-bit) VM, call it `VMH`
 2. Install [Ubuntu 20.04.3 LTS](https://ubuntu.com/download/desktop)
-3. Navigate to **Settings > General > Advanced**, and set both **Shared Clipboard** and **Drag'n'Drop** to `Bidirectional`.
-4. Boot the VM and open a terminal.
+3. Boot the VM and open a terminal.
+4. Run the command:

+    ```sh
-5. Run the command `sudo apt update && sudo apt upgrade` to update the system.
+    sudo apt update && sudo apt upgrade && sudo apt install net-tools
+    ```

-6. Power off the VM.
+5. Power off the VM.
-7. Create a clone of the VM, with the following configurations:
-    * Name: `VMDB`
-    * MAC Address Policy: `Generate new MAC addresses for all network adapters`
-    * Clone type: `Full clone`
-8. Navigate to **VMH > Settings > Network** and enable and configure the following Network Adapters:
+6. Go to **VMH > Settings > Network** and enable and configure the following Network Adapters:
     * Adapter 1:
         * Attached to: `Internal Network`
         * Name: `intnet`
     * Adapter 2:
         * Attached to: `NAT`

-9. Navigate to **VMDB > Settings > Network** and enable and configure the following Network Adapters:
-    * Adapter 1:
-        * Attached to: `Internal Network`
+7. Create a clone of the VM, with the following configurations:
-        * Name: `intnet`
+    * Name: `VMDB`
-    * Adapter 2: *(This one is temporary, and will be disabled further ahead)*
-        * Attached to: `NAT`
+    * MAC Address Policy: `Generate new MAC addresses for all network adapters`
+    * Clone type: `Full clone`
-10. We'll configure the VMDB first, so boot the VMDB.
+8. We'll configure the VMDB first, so boot the VMDB.
-11. Open a terminal and run the commands:
+9. Open a terminal and run the commands:

     ```sh
     sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt $(lsb_release -cs)-pgdg main" > /etc/apt/sources.list.d/pgdg.list' &&